Complete-Genomics/denovo_OLC/README.md

 dominates every tested approach on any single metric in isolation: the candidate-chimera GBDT can push chimera rate lower still (below), but at the cost of driving severe-loss to more than four times the acceptance line;
-Racon polishing can push mean identity higher, but its own severe-loss sits at a separate, stricter safety boundary and it requires additional minimap2/Racon inference cost. `placed_reads >= 5` is the only approach that clears the acceptance line on its own -- without any model inference or post-assembly polishing -- through a single gate-threshold change, which is what makes it deterministic, auditable, cheap to reason about, and easy to
+Racon polishing can push mean identity higher, but what it would fix is the very severe-loss gap `placed_reads >= 5` already closes without any polishing step at all -- both cohorts are already under the <=3% acceptance line -- so Racon's extra minimap2/Racon inference cost is no longer necessary spend. `placed_reads >= 5` is the only approach that clears the acceptance line on its own -- without any model inference or post-assembly polishing -- through a single gate-threshold change, which is what makes it deterministic, auditable, cheap to reason about, and easy to